 Frequently Asked Questions

-This year, ADL In Concert Against Hate will again be virtual on Sunday, December 12, 2021 at 8 pm ET.
-We are excited for you to join us from your home or at a watch party with friends, family, neighbors or colleagues to celebrate this year’s honored heroes and share a night of music and inspiration with ADL supporters from across the country and around the world.
+This year, ADL In Concert Against Hate will return to the John F. Kennedy Center for the Performing Arts in Washington, D.C. on Monday, November 14, 2022 at 8:30 pm ET.
+We are excited for you to join us for an evening of celebration, and we hope you will invite friends, family, neighbors or colleagues to celebrate this year’s honored heroes and share a night of music and inspiration.

-We will announce additional featured performers as the event approaches.
-Please stay tuned for updates and make sure that you register today.
+The National Symphony Orchestra, Gianandrea Noseda, Music Director, will be featured at the event.
+We will announce additional talent and performers as the event approaches.
+Please stay tuned for updates!

-ADL has multiple events throughout the year.
-To learn more please click ADL Events.
+ADL has multiple events throughout the year and we invite you join us.
+To learn more please visit ADL Events.